When did Shakespeare write The Comedy of Errors? And where did he get his inspiration?

 The Menaechmi of the play's title are a pair of identical twins, sons to a Syracusan merchant.
-One of them, Menaechmus, is lost as a child and the other is given is given his name in his memory.
+One of them, Menaechmus, is lost as a child and the other is given his name in his memory.
 As an adult, the remaining twin goes off in search of his brother and, after many confusions of mistaken identity, the brothers find each other and all is well.

 Shakespeare and more twins

 Shakespeare makes many changes and additions to the story of The Menaechmi.
-He enlarges and enriches the role of the neglected wife, and adds a sister, father and mother as well as the new location of Ephesus.
+He enlarges and enriches the role of the neglected wife and adds a sister, father and mother, as well as the new location of Ephesus.